-Vortex breakdown has adverse effects on time-averaged performance.
-For example, the magnitude of the lift and nose down pitching moment decreases after vortex breakdown for slender wings.
-However, the effects of vortex breakdown are more modest for low sweep angle delta wings [12].
-Although a great deal of effort has been focused on the study of the vortex breakdown phenomenon, accurate prediction at high Reynolds numbers remains challenging [13].
+Reynolds numbers remains challenging [27].
 Despite higher fidelity modelling and increasing resolution of simulations, core properties (believed to be fundamental in the development of vortex breakdown) are still difficult to predict.
-In particular the axial velocities in vortex cores tend to be predicted considerably lower than those found in experiment [2].
-Prediction of time accurate vortex breakdown is also costly (especially for manoeuvring aircraft where the manoeuvring frequencies are several orders of magnitude lower than frequencies associated with the helical mode instability - see figure 3).
-The quality of the predictions is also heavily dependent on the realism of the modelling applied with DES showing promise but requiring further detailed scutiny.
+In particular the axial velocities in vortex cores tend to be predicted considerably lower than those found in experiment [30].
+Prediction of time accurate vortex breakdown is also costly (especially for manoeuvring aircraft where the manoeuvring frequencies are several orders of magnitude lower than frequencies associated with the helical mode instability, see Fig. 3).
+The quality of the predictions is also heavily dependent on the realism of the modelling applied with DES showing promise but requiring further detailed scrutiny.

 In order to be able to further understand the difficulties associated with predicting core properties there are still questions remaining with regard to the structure of the core flow.
 It is widely assumed that due to viscous effects the core rotates as a rigid body rotation.
-However it remains unclear whether at high Reynolds number the core is turbulent or laminar and further experimental evidence is needed on this point.
+However it remains unclear whether at high Reynolds number the core is fully turbulent and further experimental evidence is needed on this point.